IndianBoy42/comp4451/Progress/Progress.md

 ## AI

+Started implementation

-Started progress, and refactored the internal game logic to support cloning the game state for simulating
+refactored the internal game logic to support cloning the game state for simulating

+refactored the UI functions to allow simulating games

 ## Local Multiplayer